-For a quick reference, you may click here for a copy of the template with the changes for this year highlighted.
 If you have questions, please contact FRWA at 850.668.2746 and ask for the Water Circuit Rider in your County.

 It is estimated each Florida Water Utility will spend $1 per customer per year mailing each customer their annual Consumer Confidence Report (CCR).
 Drinking Water Utilities now have the opportunity to save significantly related to delivery of their required annual Consumer Confidence Report (CCR).
 Recent changes allowed by EPA and initiated by Congress through the action and leadership of Florida Congressman Bill Young and many of the Florida Congressional delegation allow electronic delivery of the Water Quality Reports to customers.
 The Florida Rural Water Association, many water systems in Florida like JEA, and other water utility associations like the Florida Section of the American Water Works Association have been promoting and pushing this effort for a couple of years.

 The likely and most popular way for water utilities to comply with the new EPA rules and deliver these reports in the future will be to place a statement and a direct URL link on each water bill letting customers know where they can view, review and print a copy of their CCR report from.